tuosuniversity/Vellum/Output/Articles/EN/4_Perception in Practice/mindfulness--your-brain-the-science-of-perceptual-primacy-and-active-reality-construction.md

 ---
-title: "Mindfulness & Your Brain - The Science of Perceptual Primacy and Active Reality Construction"
+title: Mindfulness & Your Brain - The Science of Perceptual Primacy and Active Reality Construction
 post_excerpt: Explore the revolutionary Quantum Mindfulness concept of Perceptual Primacy, revealing how your mind actively constructs your reality.
 Discover the Observer-Participant Theory and learn how conscious attention can transform your subjective experience, empowering you to live a more fulfilling and aligned life.
-taxonomy:
+taxonomy: null
 category:
 - Perception
 - Core Concepts
 - Mindfulness Approaches
 post_tag:
 - Perceptual Primacy
 - Active Reality Construction
 - Observer-Participant Theory
 - Quantum Mindfulness
 - Cognitive Superposition
 - Psychodynamic Dimensions
 - Conscious Attention
 ---
 ### Mindfulness & Your Brain: The Science of Perceptual Primacy and Active Reality Construction